nathsou/yodl/book/src/06_control_flow.md

 ### For Loops

-The `for` loop iterates over a range of values:
+The `for` loop duplicates its body a fixed number of times, substituting the loop variable with the current iteration index.

 ```yodl
 // Simple parallel hexadecimal to character decoder